 Due to the dense vegetation and dry brush that characterize much of our landscape, the Lake Tahoe Basin and surrounding forested areas have been designated either “Tier 2” (Elevated) or “Tier 3” (Extreme) fire risk areas by the state’s High Fire Threat District Map.

 Liberty crews are deployed year-round throughout the region to inspect trees and vegetation in the vicinity of power lines.
-In order to comply with state law and safety best practices, trees and vegetation that have grown too close to power lines will be trimmed or removed to mitigate wildfire risk.
+In order to comply with state law and safety best practices, trees and vegetation that have grown too close to power lines will be pruned or removed to mitigate wildfire risk.

 Liberty arborists can inspect a vegetation power line-related issue for customers who believe there may be a hazard to the electrical infrastructure.
 Submit a vegetation inspection request at the button below.

 Infrastructure hardening is an ongoing system infrastructure improvement and replacement process aimed at lowering the potential of fires sparked by electric infrastructure.
 Over the next several years, Liberty will conduct the following improvements to support this process: